Table of Contents

-Pancreatic enzyme replacement therapy implies to administration of pancreatic enzymes in the form of supplement pill.
-Supplement contains pancreatin that is a mixture of enzymes secreted by pancreas, lipase, amylase and protease.
+Pancreatic enzyme replacement therapy implies to the administration of pancreatic enzymes in the form of supplement pill.
+The supplement contains pancreatin that is a mixture of enzymes secreted by pancreas, lipase, amylase, and protease.

 Normal Composition of the Pancreatic Fluid